-The closest cafes are on Roseburn Terrace.
+The closest cafes are on Roseburn Terrace, marked 'B' on the map.
 The nearest is 0.5 km away.
 Many elderly people use the park and walk slowly.
 It would take them about 12 minutes to walk to a café that was not in the park.